 (5) a copy of your Personal Information retained by MBRDNA, to be delivered in a structured, commonly used and machine readable format to review or to transfer or transmit to another entity without hindrance, to the extent that that is technically feasible,

-(7) the specific pieces of Personal Information MBRDNA has collected about you.
+(7) the specific pieces of Personal Information MBRDNA has collected about you, and

 Please note that under the CCPA as amended by the CPRA, you have the right to opt-out of the sale of your Personal Information to third parties, however, MBRDNA does not sell Personal Information, as that term is defined in the CCPA.
 You also have the right not opt-out of sharing your information for advertising purposes, however, MBRDNA does not share your information for advertising purposes as it is defined in the law.

 We may need you to provide additional information to verify your request, such as providing certain data elements so that we can confirm they match the Personal Information already maintained by us.
 We will not use this additional information for anything other than handling your request.
 You may designate an authorized agent to make a request in certain circumstances on your behalf.
 Such authorized agent must be registered with the California Secretary of State.
 We endeavor to respond to all such requests within forty-five (45) days, although there may be a brief delay in processing a request while we verify that the request is valid and originates from you as opposed to an unauthorized third party.
 If we require more time, we will inform you of the reason and extension period in writing.
 We will not discriminate against you for exercising your rights.

 Any of the above requests may be made by contacting us at: